whoTookGroot/Project-Cafe-Catalog/README.md

 ## Future Issues to Encounter
 - As # of items grows, page load times will drastically increase.
 I'll need to implement a limit load and either load more as user scrolls, or give a 'Load More' option near end of page.

+# Edit
+I dont think i'll continue working on this project for some time, if ever.